mattwigway/Online-Contact/README.md

 time; it is assumed the players are friends and won't grab wordmaster unnecessarily.

+You only see what happens in a game *after* you join it; things that have already happened you will not see.
+Thus, you should not start playing until all the expected players are present.

 You can give a clue by typing in a word and the clue for that word, respectively, into the two side-by-side boxes.

 You can use the chat-room feature of the site by typing into the bottom box.

 # Running it Locally
 There are a few ways, simplest: